The Changeling Game, Chapter 18

 They reached Director Flint’s office, unseen, at 2:40.
 Twenty minutes left until the diversionary activities she’d assigned the staff ended on the levels below them, fifty until they ended in the admin levels.
 Jack intended to be out of the building before 3 am, but she had built in the extra time, just in case.

 His office was much as she remembered it.
 She glanced over the papers on his desk, quickly, spotting the transfer orders for Kyra, awaiting final signatures.
 Helion Prime, it seemed, had a real thing for hard copies rather than digital, probably thanks to the whole AI Rebellion that had happened on Helion Six a decade earlier.
-Lajjun had told her about that one day, when she’d asked why so many of the things that were automated on other worlds — or, at least, on Deckard’s World — were done manually.
+Lajjun had told her about that one day, when she’d asked why so many of the things that were automated on other worlds—or, at least, on Deckard’s World—were done manually.
 The people of Helion had a huge distrust for computer minds.

-Which, come to think of it, probably explained why so many of the higher security features on her father’s security had been switched off.
+Which, come to think of it, probably explained why so many of the higher security features on her father’s systems had been switched off.
 In all probability, the hospital and local law enforcement didn’t even know Ghost Mode existed on their systems.

 She moved to Flint’s file cabinet.
 Its keypad control was susceptible to Ghost Mode; she’d made sure of it a few hours ago.
-The files, well organized, included hard copies of everything known about her, and Kyra.
+The files, well organized, included hard copies of everything known about her and Kyra.
 She pulled their files out and closed the cabinets.

 The decision, to go full-on Scorched Earth, had come to her when she was almost done preparing for their escape.
 At 3:30 am, the instructions she had left behind would wipe the last year’s worth of backup data stored by the hospital, in both its secondary and tertiary locations.
 Meanwhile, a small collection of its data, about Heather and other patients on her deadly medicine, would be forwarded to several local media outlets.
 Most of the current, live records would be undamaged by the purges, but two files would be irretrievably corrupted: hers, and Kyra’s.
 With their hard copies lost as well, it would be hard for the hospital to reconstruct most of the details they had amassed about their two missing jailbirds… especially given the heat that would hopefully come down on them almost immediately with the news about the potentially lethal drug being handed out to a dozen patients.